 In some cases, for example for the active tubes of gas lasers like helium–neon lasers, there are optical windows separating the inside low-pressure gas volume from the outside atmosphere.
+Similarly, windows are needed for multipass gas cells as used in spectroscopy.
 If such windows are not rigidly connected, one may require some suitable type of seals to get a housing reliably air-tight.
 There are special vacuum windows built into vacuum viewports, coming together with suitable seals and mounting parts.

 There are also strongly curved optical windows, which are called optical domes.